eldoy/wavedb/README.md

 # WaveDB
 Javascript document database based on LevelDB.

-This library is meant for sites with low to medium traffic demands running on a single server.
-It does not require setting up a server and is portable, moving your data is just zipping up the database directory and copying it somewhere else.
+This library is meant for sites with low to medium traffic demands running on a single machine.
+It does not require installing a separate database server and is portable, moving your data is just zipping up the database directory and copying it somewhere else.

 ### Install
 In Node.js: